Water Saving Tips for the Lawn and Garden

 Mulch in garden beds to reduce evaporation

 Did you know that mulch can reduce evaporation by up to 70%?
 Mulch also helps stop weeds from growing in your garden beds!
-Wood chips, pine milch and hard-bark mulch is best for stopping evaporation.
+Wood chips, pine milch and hard-bark mulch are best for stopping evaporation.

 Use mats and covers for pools and spas

-Pool mats and covers are great at helping reducing evaporation.
+Pool mats and covers are great at helping reduce evaporation.
 Evaporation will usually occur early in the evening when the air cools down and the water is still warm.
 Simple leaf cover pool blankets can reduce around 40% of evaporation and thicker blankets can reduce evaporation from around 90%.
 These can help reduce the number of times throughout the year you need to top up the pool with water.